-- Only like or share specific types of posts;
+Like or share specific types of posts

-- Click on your promoted posts;
+Click on your promoted posts

-- Visit daily (or even multiple times a day);
+Visit daily (or even multiple times a day)

-Never comment but share often;
+Never comment but share often

-- Use your hashtags in other places.
+Use your hashtags in other places

-Associate your data with real-world events and your own actions.
+Associate your data with real-world events and your actions.
 Did you have a spike of new followers after an experiment that later faded away?
 Focus more on that experimental content.
 Is your reach falling on one platform?
 Check with other creators to see if a new algorithm could be hurting your numbers.

 While this could be grouped with context, it’s so important it needs emphasis.
 Too many creators look at what and how but not when.
 They may track followers over time but otherwise fail to consider how time might affect their data.